 “Last year was a record season,” Deanne Criswell of the Federal Emergency Management Agency said.
 “We don’t know what this season is going to be, but it just takes one storm.”

 Throughout this hurricane season, Convoy of Hope suggests you stay informed and prepared to keep yourself and your loved ones safe.
-To donate to Convoy’s Disaster Services initiative as we continue to respond in times of disaster, click here.
+To donate to Convoy’s Disaster Services team as we continue to respond in times of disaster, click here.